 Rinse your hands well under clean, running water.

-Dry your hands using a clean towel or air dry them.For additional information on hand washing:
+Dry your hands with a clean towel or air dry them.For additional information on hand washing: